ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 {:important: .important}
 {:external: target="_blank" .external}

-# Best practices for setting up PKCS #11 user types
+# Setting up PKCS #11 API user types
 {: #best-practice-pkcs11-access}

-To align with industry-standard security requirements and [Permitted object accesses by sessions](http://docs.oasis-open.org/pkcs11/pkcs11-ug/v2.40/cn02/pkcs11-ug-v2.40-cn02.html#_Toc406759993) that is defined in the PKCS #11 Usage Guide, it is recommended to set up the PKCS #11 user types in your {{site.data.keyword.hscrypto}} instance.
+To align with industry-standard security requirements and [Permitted object accesses by sessions](http://docs.oasis-open.org/pkcs11/pkcs11-ug/v2.40/cn02/pkcs11-ug-v2.40-cn02.html#_Toc406759993) that is defined in the PKCS #11 Usage Guide, it is recommended to set up the PKCS #11 user types in your {{site.data.keyword.hscrypto}} instance when you use the PKCS #11 API.
+{: shortdesc}

 ##  PKCS #11 user types
 {: #pkcs11-user-types}